-A levain is the collective name of the ingredient used to activate dough fermentation.
-Yeast is the most common levain, sourdough is also popular but there are plenty more.
-Understanding the differences between the levains available to us we can open up new possibilities in bread making.
+A levain is the name of an ingredient used to activate dough fermentation.
+Yeast is the most common levain, with sourdough a close second, but there are others that are worth using as well.

-A levain (or leaven) is an active ingredient that causes fermentation in a dough or batter.
+A levain (or leaven) is the active ingredient which causes fermentation in a dough or batter.

 - Gas production